ComboStrap/dokuwiki-docker/README.md

 ### Calculate the Memory Capacity Sizing

+The total memory is memory taken by the php code:
+* at rest
+* at request time

+#### Memory at rest

+Memory at rest is the space taken by all php classes loaded in memory.

-Below is an example of a `234Mb` container after a load of 4 bots downloading the whole Combostrap website with the default sizing:
+Below is an example of a `221Mb` container after a load of 4 bots downloading the whole Combostrap website with the default sizing:
 * 1 [pages threads](#configure-php-fpm-pool)
 * 2 [default thread](#configure-php-fpm-pool)